awillem/Basic-Incremental-3/README.md

 + *First round of balancing is done.
 We'll see how it goes.* Balance out the earning and costs.
 Right now, there are points where you make more money from a smaller business compared to a bigger business with the same amount owned.
 + Add a *Max Buy* option to the buy multiplier.
-+ Add a milestone system that gives either time or multiplier bonus.
++ *Currently working on* Add a milestone system that gives either time or multiplier bonus.
 Example.
 Lemonade reaches 25 owned, it reaches first milestone and now takes half the time to collect earnings.
 (2.5 seconds vs 5 seconds).
 At 50 owned, it gets a 2x multiplier.
 + Adding a prestige system.
 This would reset the game, but you would get prestige points, each of which gives a 5% bonus.
 + Adding a stats page.
 Total Net Worth, total resets, etc.
 + Add a manager system